axelerant/engg-handbook/content/docs/productivity/effective-context-switching.md

 Hence we encourage breaks and rest when needed and value-focused work over constant availability.

-Let’s look above in more detail.

 ### Have thoughtful, asynchronous communication

-We encourage asynchronous communication as the 1st mode and getting on to meetings only when needed.
+We encourage asynchronous communication as the first mode and getting on to meetings only when needed.
 Check [Being Axelerant | Meetings](https://axelerant.atlassian.net/wiki/spaces/OA/pages/1447493744/Being+Axelerant#Meetings) on how to effectively avoid and conduct meetings if the need arises.

-### Capture tasks somewhere that’s not your head
+### Capture tasks somewhere that's not your head

-Just thinking about another task splits our attention and makes it harder to focus on what’s in front of us at the moment.
+Just thinking about another task splits our attention and makes it harder to focus on what's in front of us at the moment.
 Studies show that simply making a plan to complete a task later helps to reduce repetitive thoughts about the task.

 #### Prioritize your work